burnsco/reddit-clone/README.md

 1. Local Machine with Docker
 2. Demo Server on Prisma Cloud
 3. On Heroku (it can be slow, server sleeps)
-4. Make a Linux VM and host on ms or google
+4. Make a Linux VM and host on Microsoft, Amazon or Google

 **Edit the config files to reflect your choices**

 ## 📝 Important Info

-I'm using the old prisma one for this project because it is the only one that supports subscriptions!
+I'm using the old Prisma one for this project because it is the only one that supports subscriptions!

-This is purely a project I made to learn the entire stack and the newest? tech that is out there.

 Have fun! 😉